dommelay/GalleryFront2/README.md

 # Gallery

-Gallery is a website application that allows users to search through the Art Institue of Chicago's databse and collect their favorite artworks.
+Gallery is a website application that allows users to search through the Art Institute of Chicago's database and collect their favorite artworks.
 Includes random artwork generator.
 Technologies used: TypeScript, MERN (MongoDB, Express, React + Router, Node), RESTful API, third party API.
 App is capable of CRD functionality.

 ## Fun Feature
 Checkout the random search generator on the Search Artworks page!